 - Most rinds (Parmesan included) are completely safe to eat; it’s just a matter of preference whether to fish them out or consume them.
 You’ll find that this old Italian secret does wonders for the complexity of your soup’s flavor profile.

-De-casing Sausage – Some recipes use sliced sausage instead of removing the skin, but I prefer the crumbled texture and enhanced flavor of the fully browned meat.
+- De-casing Sausage – Some recipes use sliced sausage instead of removing the skin, but I prefer the crumbled texture and enhanced flavor of the fully browned meat.
 Just make a thin cut down the length of the sausage, and peel the skin back in one movement.

-Thinning the Soup – As with any soup that has pasta in it, this soup will thicken as it sits.
+- Thinning the Soup – As with any soup that has pasta in it, this soup will thicken as it sits.
 You likely will need to thin it with either chicken broth or water.

-Make it creamy – For a creamier take on this classic, supplement your broth with 2-3 cups of heavy cream.
+- Make it creamy – For a creamier take on this classic, supplement your broth with 2-3 cups of heavy cream.
 Add this when you add the pasta and zucchini.
 After the cream is added, make sure to moderate the heat so that the soup doesn’t boil, it only simmers.

-Add heat – Some of you like your dishes with a little more kick.
+- Add heat – Some of you like your dishes with a little more kick.
 I suggest you use hot Italian sausage instead of the mild one listed here.
-You can also heat up the soup by adding a teaspoon (or more as you like) of red pepper flakes when you saute the aromatics (onion and other veggies).
+You can also heat up the soup by adding a teaspoon (or more as you like) of red pepper flakes when you sauté the aromatics (onion and other veggies).

-Add spinach – For an even more veggie-rich soup, you can add fresh or frozen spinach in the last stage of cooking, along with the zucchini.
+- Add spinach – For an even more veggie-rich soup, you can add fresh or frozen spinach in the last stage of cooking, along with the zucchini.
 I recommend using about 2 cups of fresh or 10 ounces frozen.

+- Can You Freeze This?
 This will keep in the freezer for 2-3 months.
 The vegetables and tomatoes will lose some of their texture, but the soup will remain tasty and of course safe to eat.
 I suggest that you hold the zucchini and pasta until you are ready to serve since the texture of these two ingredients is the most fragile.

-The best way to freeze soup is to cool it, then pour it into a 1-gallon heavy-duty freezer resealable bag.
+- The best way to freeze soup is to cool it, then pour it into a 1-gallon heavy-duty freezer resealable bag.
 Push out any air in the bag, seal it completely, then store it flat on your freezer shelf.

 Serving Recommendations